chodges11/ADV_02.5/README.md

 1. Try to add the same user ID again and confirm you get an error message.
 1. Update the name of an existing user.
 1. Try to update the name of a non-existing user and confirm you get an error message.
-1. Search for an existing user and getting that user's email, name and last name.
+1. Search for an existing user and return that user's email, name and last name.
-1. Search for a non-existing user and getting a message indicating that the user does not exist.
+1. Search for a non-existing user and return a message indicating that the user does not exist.
 1. Delete an existing user.
 1. Try to delete a non-existing user and confirm you get an error message.
 1. Save the users database.